 - SIT Kenya – Virtual Internship in Public Health & the Covid-19 Pandemic in the Tropics

 Students enrolled in a Global Partnership Course will be expected to participate in synchronous and asynchronous activities, which may vary per course.
 The meeting times for synchronous activities will be determined by faculty and students after enrollment to find mutually convenient times, unless otherwise indicated on the program information page.
 It is important to keep in mind that these courses will be taught by faculty from locations around the globe, and Pacific Time is not the default time zone.
 Students should be prepared to approach these courses with flexibility and independence.

-- Must be a junior or senior at Pomona College, with the exception of the Hindi language courses, which are also open to Pomona College sophomores.
+- Must be a junior or senior at Pomona College.

-- Must be enrolled full-time at Pomona College for the fall 2021 semester.
+- Must be enrolled full-time at Pomona College.